-SADDLE TREES Or all descriptions and styles can be made on reasonable terms, at shortest notice, at THEIM & FRAPS' Factory, Raleigh, N. C. Carraige for Sale A FOUR SEATED close and tight Carriage, made by Brewster of Broadway New York.
+SADDLE TREES Or all descriptions and styles can be made on reasonable Or all descriptions are terms, at shortest notice, at terms, at shortest notice, at TalEIM & FRAPS' Factory, Raleigh, N. C. Carraige for Sale.
+A FOUR SEATED close and tight Carriage, made by Brewster of Broadway New York.
 Has been but little used.
-Also, a good cow giving milk, will be sold low, apply to H. K. BURGWYS.
+Also, a good cow giving milk, will be sold H. K. BURGWYN.

 TAX LISTS.